 Soon, some grave-robbers got busy digging up Marjorie's coffin.
 When they pried open the lid, they were delighted to find that yes, the valuable ring was still on her finger.
 Try as they might, they couldn't pull off the ring, so they agreed to saw off the whole finger.
 As the sharp blade cut into her skin, Marjorie came back to life, sat bolt upright, and shrieked like a tween with Bieber Fever.
 A miracle if there ever was one!

-When the startled corpse-desecrating thieves fled, Marjorie was left alone to climb out of her grave like a creep and wander home.
+When the startled corpse-desecrating thieves fled, Marjorie was left alone to climb out of her grave and wander home.
 Across town, her widower Dr. John was boozing with some relatives, sorrowful at the loss of his wife but also pumped about his new-found bachelorhood.
-When he heard a gentle rapping, rapping on the door, he opened it to find his dead wife, extra creepy and all wraithlike in her burial robes and bloody from the ol' saw-to-the-finger event.
+When he heard a gentle rapping, rapping on his chamber door, he opened it to find his dead wife, extra creepy and all wraithlike in her burial robes and bloody from the ol' saw-to-the-finger ordeal.
 The shock was too much for the doctor.
 He instantly dropped dead on the floor and was buried in the grave Marjorie had just vacated.

 With a promise that his soul would be safe, a monk named Oran or Odran or Odhran – Columba's son or brother – volunteered (or was volunteered) to be buried alive, so he was.
 When that dirty work was done, the folks above ground finished the chapel.
 Hi-ho.

-After some time, Columba started to miss Odran, so he opened the burisal pit again.
+After some time, Columba started to miss Odran, so he opened the burial pit again.